Michael Frass: Airway

 He has also published several papers investigating the influence of controlled mechanical ventilation on the release of atrial natriuretic peptide.
 Furthermore, Frass has investigated devices designed for securing the airway under emergency conditions.
 He has performed studies on a broad range of different alternate airways.

-Inventions
+Invention

 Rapid assessment and management of respiratory structure and function are imperative in emergency intubation.
 Endotracheal intubation remains the gold standard in airway maintenance.
 However, endotracheal intubation may be impossible due to difficult circumstances with respect to space and illumination or anatomy even for skilled physicians.
-Therefore, the need arises for a simple and efficient alternative.
+Therefore, the need arises for an alternative.
 The Combitube was designed with this goal in mind.

 Frass is the inventor of the Combitube, a twin lumen device designed for use in emergency situations and difficult airways.
 He has published several papers on this topic.